-The service is responsible for the investigation of outbreaks and food related infectious diseases in the city.
-Although the service has investigated a large number of cases, there have been no direct links to food businesses within the city.
+The service is responsible for the investigation of outbreaks and food related infectious diseases in the City.
+Although the service has investigated a number of cases during the year, there have been no direct links to food businesses within the City.